May: The beautiful month

 Screenshot_20200510_130024#1.jpg

-From mid April to early June, both garden and wild flowers bloom everywhere.
-Birds fly back and forth with twigs in their beaks and bees busy themselves collecting pollen for their hives.
+From late April through May, garden and wild flowers bloom everywhere.
+Birds fly back and forth with twigs in their beaks, and bees busy themselves collecting pollen for their hives.

 May is when Jersey Royal new potatoes are at their best.
-From early April, their dark green foliage starts popping up in fields all over the island - thousands of rows of them everywhere.
+From early April, their dark green foliage starts popping up in fields all over the island - thousands of rows, everywhere.

-I don’t mind admitting that I can have them three-four times a week and in my opinion, they’re best boiled with a good sprig of mint and served with a generous knob of butter.
+I don’t mind admitting that I can have them three-four times a week and, in my opinion, they’re best when freshly dug, then boiled with a good sprig of mint and served with a generous knob of butter.
 They also taste great roasted or sauteed.
 Make sure they’re clean but don’t scrape off the skin.

 IMG_20200531_133057.jpg